Regulations (Standards - 29 CFR) - Table of Contents|

 (g) The month and year the ropes were installed.

-(22) "Electrical wiring and equipment." (i) All electrical equipment and wiring shall conform to the requirements of Subpart S of this Part, except as modified by ANSI A120.1 -- 1970 "American National Standard Safety Requirements for Powered Platforms for Exterior Building Maintenance" (see § 1910.6).
-For detail design specifications for electrical equipment, see Part 2, ANSI A120.1-1970.
+(i) All electrical equipment and wiring shall conform to the requirements of subpart S of this Part, except as modified by ANSI A120.1-1970 "American National Standard Safety Requirements for Powered Platforms for Exterior Building Maintenance" (see §1910.6).
+For detail design specifications for electrical equipment, see part 2, ANSI A120.1-1970.

 (ii) All motors and operation and control equipment shall be supplied from a single power source.